-Furisode is for single young girls with bright colors and many decorative patterns on delicate silk, and its most notable feature is its long and wide sleeves.
+Furisode is a garment for single young girls with bright colors and many decorative patterns on delicate silk, and its most notable feature is its long and wide sleeves.
 This kimono is for important events such as the Coming of Age ceremony (January 20th) and graduation ceremonies in March and April.

 Tomesode is a formal robe for married women.
 Unlike furisode, its sleeves are short, and the primary color in the body of the kimono is black.
 There might be simple patterns with elegant colors near the bottom of the kimono.